JJHPhoto/employee-directory/README.md

 - delete first due to build errors; unexpected token ' ' bundle.js
 - filters picked: last name, country. maybe registered "date".
+- didn't push to github pages because....
+- passed in two arrays because of "filter."
+A study group friend explained it to me how if you don't, you can't "go back" once you start to filter.

 ## Resources